alnutile/interview_foundation/README.md

-# Example app to start with
+# Interview Foundation Build

 [![Build Status](https://travis-ci.org/alnutile/interview_foundation.svg?branch=master)](https://travis-ci.org/alnutile/interview_foundation)

-This is an example application foundation.
+This is a vanilla Laravel 7 install

 What I will want is for you to complete the following tasks so I can then review the work.